Wisconsin Apprenticeship Application Checklist

 |---|---|---|---|---|

-| Ironworkers Local 8 | Milwaukee / SE WI | Periodic intakes | Application → test → interview | Local |
+| Ironworkers Local 8 | Milwaukee / SE WI | Periodic intakes | Application → test → interview Best for: People who like steel, welding, and a high-skill path. |

-| Ironworkers Local 383 | Madison / Central WI | Periodic | Call training center | Local |
+| Ironworkers Local 383 | Madison / Central WI | Periodic | Call training center Best for: Madison-area applicants who want structural or rebar work. |

-| Program | Location | Applications | Start link | Notes |
+| Program ↕ | Location ↕ | Applications ↕ | Start link ↕ | Notes ↕ |

 |---|---|---|---|---|

-| IUOE Local 139 (Apprenticeship) | Coloma, WI (training center) | Info session / application | Details | Read required documents + testing score requirements before applying. |
+| IUOE Local 139 | Coloma, WI (training center) | Info session / application | Details | Read required documents and score requirements before applying.
+Best for: People who want equipment-heavy work and structured training. |